hyperledger-labs/splice/cluster/README.md

 [here](https://console.cloud.google.com/storage/browser/_details/da-cn-data-dumps/test-preview/sv-1/participant_identities_2023-07-13T01:26:08.288478Z.json;tab=live_object?project=da-cn-devnet)

-Furthermore, in a TestNet style deployment our founding SV node (SV-1) is also configured to regularly produce dumps of the contents of its ACS store for the `svc` party.
+Furthermore, in a TestNet style deployment our founding SV node (SV-1) is also configured to regularly produce dumps of the contents of its ACS store for the `dso` party.
 These dumps are stored using the same service account and target location as the participant identities dumps.
 For example, one of the companion ACS dumps for the above participant identities dumps is
 ```
-da-cn-data-dumps/test-preview/sv-1/svc_acs_dump_2023-07-13T02:55:07.211333Z.json
+da-cn-data-dumps/test-preview/sv-1/dso_acs_dump_2023-07-13T02:55:07.211333Z.json
 ```
 Note that only founding nodes support generating ACS dumps.